 Genomic parameters: Genomic parameters were derived from the estimates of the variance components.
 Inferences on genomic heritability were based on the following ratios: hGBLUP2=σg2σg2+σe2 for GBLUP and hGFBLUP2=σf2+ σr2σf2+σr2+σe2 for GFBLUP.
 Inference on partitioning of genomic variance in GFBLUP was based on the following ratios: hf2=σf2σf2+σr2 and hr2=σr2σf2+σr2.
 These ratios quantify the proportion of total genomic variance captured (hf2) and not captured (hr2) by the genetic markers in the genomic feature.

 Model fit: The model fit was assessed using a likelihood ratio (LR) here defined as 2loglhMG-2loglhMGF where lh is the likelihood of the fitted model.
-Standard theory shows that the LR test statistic is distributed as χκ2, where κ, the degrees of freedom, is the difference in the number of parameters between the two models.
-(Self and Liang 1987)(Edwards et al. 2015)
+Standard theory shows that the LR test statistic is asymptotically distributed as χκ2, where κ, the degrees of freedom, is the difference in the number of parameters between the two models.
+The p-values calculated for assessing the significance of the likelihood ratio test were based on a χ2 distribution with 1 degree of freedom.
+However, it has previously been shown that if the null hypothesis value is on the boundary of the parameter space (e.g. σf2=0) the asymptotic distribution of LR test statistics may be approximated by a 50:50 mixture of χ2 distributions with 0 and 1 degrees of freedom (Self and Liang 1987).
+Alternatively it is possible to derive an empirical distribution of the LR test statistic as we have shown previously (Edwards et al. 2015).

 Model predictive ability: The ability of the models to predict total genomic value was assessed using a cross validation procedure.
 In the GFBLUP model the total genomic value is gtotal = f + r and in GBLUP it is gtotal = g.
 In the cross validation procedure, we estimated genomic parameters using the phenotypes from the lines in the tranining data ( 90% of the lines) and predicted the total genomic value of lines in the validation data (10% of the lines).
+BLUP is used to predict total genomic values in both the GFBLUP and GBLUP models as described below.
 We then calculated a correlation between the total genomic values predicted with or without the observed phenotypes set to missing.
 For the simulated data and for the observed DGRP data we defined 50 cross training (validation) data subsets and applied these to each genomic feature.
 For each genomic feature, the predictive ability was defined as the average correlation of the 50 cross validations.
 A similar procedure was applied to the GBLUP model serving as a reference.
-Welch’s t-test (i.e., unequal variance t-test) was used to test the difference in mean predictive ability of the two models (Welch 1947). p-values were adjusted for multiple testing by controlling the false discovery rate as implemented in R (Benjamini and Hochberg 1995; R Core Team 2015).
+For each genomic feature a Welch’s t-test (i.e., unequal variance t-test) was used to test the difference in mean predictive ability of the two models (Welch 1947).
+For each trait 1,145 GO terms were tested.
+Therefore p-values from the Welch’ t-test were adjusted for multiple testing by controlling the false discovery rate as implemented in R (Benjamini and Hochberg 1995; R Core Team 2015).

+Prediction of total genomic value using BLUP: Total genomic value of lines in validation data was predicted conditional on the observed phenotypes for the lines in the training data.
 In the GFBLUP model the conditional expectation of the total genomic values for the lines in the validation data (g1= f1+ r1) given the observed phenotypes for the lines in the training data (y2) can be written as:

 g1=E(g1|y2)=Gf12⋅σf2+Gr12⋅σr2Gf22⋅σf2+Gr22⋅σr2+I22⋅σe2-1(y2-X2b2)